Ataşehir: Economy

 Ataşehir is a business and trading centre and hosts the headquarters and offices of numerous companies.

-Istanbul International Finance Center (IIFC) is currently being built in Ataşehir.
+Opened in 2023, the Istanbul Financial Center (IFC) in the Ataşehir district brings together the new headquarters of the Central Bank of the Republic of Turkey and other state-owned banks, such as Ziraat Bank, VakıfBank and Halkbank.

 Transportation

 Ataşehir can be reached with the M4 line (Kozyatağı and Yenisahra stations) of the Istanbul Metro.

 For private car owners the subdivision is: 20-30 minutes from the Fatih Sultan Mehmet Bridge; 3 minutes from Highway D-100 and the İzmit-Ankara Trans-European Motorway (TEM); 20 minutes from Bağdat Avenue, the upper-class high street of Kadıköy district; and 30-40 minutes from Sabiha Gökçen Airport, the second international airport of Istanbul.

 Sports

 Ülker Sports and Event Hall, home of Fenerbahçe's basketball team, is in Ataşehir.

 The women's football club Ataşehir Belediyespor plays in the Turkish Women's First Football League.
 The team was the champion in the 2010–11 and 2011–12 seasons.
+Their home court is Yenisahra Stadium.
+There is a facility of Galatasaray S.K., named Taçspor in Küçükbakkalköy.

 Ataşehir Golf Club [tr] has a 6-hole course that was opened in 2017.
 The club also regularly hosts footgolf events.

+There are tennis and football clubs in West Ataşehir area.
+A basketball court in East Ataşehir, built by Nike, was named after Kevin Durant.
+An olympic level swimming pool facility is located at İçerenköy.